-In light of all the statewide response to last month’s Patch Poll – Full day K - Is it A-OK?, and the discussion around the RI General Assembly’s consideration of a full-day K bill (House 2012-7127), the members of the SK Parents Council couldn’t help but talk about life since S “K” went "full day" six years ago.
+In light of all the statewide response to last month’s ?, and the discussion around the RI General Assembly’s consideration of a full-day K bill (House 2012-7127), the members of the SK Parents Council couldn’t help but talk about life since S “K” went "full day" six years ago.

 From these parents’ perspective, it made sense then and it makes sense now.